Privacy Amplification via Shuffled Check-Ins: Shuffled Check-in

-Note that Step 2 is a calculation of $O(\lambda)$ in terms of time complexity \cite{wang2019subsampled}.
+Note that Step 2 is a calculation of $O(\lambda)$ in terms of time complexity \citep{wang2019subsampled}.
 Step 3 involves evaluating the summation with respect to $n$ as in Equation \ref{eq:main}, which is of $O(n)$.
-One also needs to convert the RDP notion back to approximate DP using Lemma \ref{lm:rdpdp}, which is an $O(\log\lambda)$ operation, as explained in Remark \ref{rm:logl}.
-Overall, the shuffling conversion approach is of time complexity $O(n\lambda \log\lambda)$. \footnote{Here, we do not include the time complexity of optimizing Equation \ref{eq:dprdp} for convenience as it is irrelevant to the subsequent discussions.
-We note however that Equation \ref{eq:dprdp} is convex optimization problem which can be solved efficiently.}
+One also needs to convert the RDP notion back to approximate DP using Lemma \ref{lm:rdpdp} (see Appendix \ref{app:pre}), which is an $O(\log\lambda)$ operation, as explained below Lemma \ref{lem:RDP_DP}.
+Overall, the shuffling conversion approach is of time complexity $O(n\lambda \log\lambda)$.

-\textbf{Subsampled shuffling conversion (Approach 2).} Our second approach converts the subsampled shuffle mechanism's DP to RDP: \begin{enumerate} \item Evaluate subsampled shuffle DP. \item Convert subsampled shuffle DP to subsampled shuffle RDP. \item Substitute it into Equation \ref{eq:main} to evaluate the composition of RDP. \end{enumerate} The approximate DP of subsampled shuffling can be calculated using the result of \cite{feldman2022hiding} for shuffling and Theorem 9 of \cite{balle2018privacy} for subsampling, with both having $O(1)$ time complexity.
+\textbf{Approach 2: Subsampled shuffling conversion.} Our second approach converts the subsampled shuffle mechanism's DP to RDP: 1) Evaluate subsampled shuffle DP.
+2) Convert subsampled shuffle DP to subsampled shuffle RDP.
+3) Substitute it into Equation \ref{eq:main} to evaluate the composition of RDP.
+The approximate DP of subsampled shuffling can be calculated using the result of \citep{feldman2022hiding} for shuffling and Theorem 9 of \citep{balle2018privacy} for subsampling, with both having $O(1)$ time complexity.
 Hence, in terms of time complexity with respect to $\lambda$, the overall approach takes $O(n\log \lambda)$.
 Table \ref{tab:comp} summarizes the two approaches mentioned above.
-Although the subsampling shufffling conversion approach has lower time complexity, we expect the RDP bound to be looser than the shuffling conversion approach as the conversion to RDP occurs one step later.